-Lo and behold, once the 89,995 influential residents of River North began objecting to the $7-10 million expansion plan for another pot shop in the neighborhood, which included four armed guards and 90 surveillance cameras, the story got the attention of The Chicago Tribune, May 12, 2022.
-The city’s largest newspaper reported that PTS used the loophole of partnering with the social equity firm Bio-Pharm and thus was on track to reapply to the Chicago Zoning Board of Appeals to get permission to relocate.
+Lo and behold, once the 89,995 influential residents of River North heard about the $7-10 million expansion plan for another pot shop in their neighborhood…even as or because it included four armed guards and 90 surveillance cameras…they began objecting.
+The Chicago Tribune highlighted the loophole PTS was using to partner with a social equity firm on May 12, 2022, putting it on track to reapply to the Chicago Zoning Board of Appeals to get permission to relocate.
 Like the nearly 200 social equity licenses for pot shops the state has awarded by the third quarter of 2023, the plans for the PTS dispensary in the former River North Rainforest Cafe have thus far stalled.